btactic/zsuitecrm/README.md

    Just Drag a conversation or email and drop in the zSugar icon.

  - Using Toolbar Button:
-   Select a conversation or email and click 'Send to SugarCRM' toolbar button.
+   Select a conversation or email and click 'Send to SuiteCRM' toolbar button.

  - Using the context menu option:
-   Rigth click a conversation or email and click 'Send to SugarCRM' option.
+   Rigth click a conversation or email and click 'Send to SuiteCRM' option.

  After this, a new screen will appear with following sections:

  - Result Section:
-    This section shows SugarCRM response results.
+    This section shows SuiteCRM response results.
 By default, zSugar will search the FROM: contact of the email.
 It will show Accounts, Opportunities and Projects as configured (see Configuring zSugar)